harness/developer-hub/tutorials/cd-pipelines/serverless/aws-lambda.md

 <details>
 <summary>What is AWS Lambda Function Definition?</summary>

 Harness uses the AWS Lambda [Create Function API](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html) to create a new Lambda function in the specified AWS account and region.
-In Harness, you use a [JSON configuration file](https://github.com/harness-community/harnesscd-example-apps/pull/13/files#diff-eea7012e08c0411b9359c74c1b9bb5ebbcb0a2ba01eb8a48700b493e9cd0d85b) to define the AWS Lambda you wish to deploy.
+In Harness, you use a [JSON configuration file](https://github.com/harness-community/harnesscd-example-apps/blob/master/aws-lambda/function-definition.json) to define the AWS Lambda you wish to deploy.
 This configuration lets you define all the function settings supported by the Create Function API. xs
 </details>

 #### Setting up Lambda functions:
-- Assuming you have already forked the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repo, edit the [function-definition.json](https://github.com/harness-community/harnesscd-example-apps/pull/13/files#diff-eea7012e08c0411b9359c74c1b9bb5ebbcb0a2ba01eb8a48700b493e9cd0d85b) file in your fork and **add the ARN for your S3 bucket** in which you added the artifact.
+- Assuming you have already forked the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repo, edit the [function-definition.json](https://github.com/harness-community/harnesscd-example-apps/blob/master/aws-lambda/function-definition.json) file in your fork and **add the ARN for your role having full AWS Lambda access** in which you want to deploy the serverless application.
 1. In your Harness project, select **Services**.
     1. Select **New Service**.
     2. Enter the name `harnessserverless`.
     3. Select **Save**, and then **YAML** (on the **Configuration** tab).
-    4. Select **Edit YAML**, copy the contents of [service.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/serverless-lambda/harnesscd-pipeline/service.yml), and paste the into the YAML editor.
+    4. Select **Edit YAML**, copy the contents of [service.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/aws-lambda/harnesscd-pipeline/service.yml), and paste the into the YAML editor.
     5. Mention your `bucket name` and `region` in which you uploaded the artifact in the beginning.
     5. Select **Save** and verify that the service **harness_serverless** is successfully created.